18-year-old killed, another hurt after shooting in Prairieville Tuesday morning - NewsBreak

 Person pulled from mangled truck after wreck on Airline Highway; victim seriously hurt

-BATON ROUGE - Emergency responders had to free someone from a badly damaged truckafter a crash on Airline Highway.
+BATON ROUGE - Emergency responders had to free someone from a badly damaged truck after a crash on Airline Highway.
 The wreck was reported around 9:20 a.m. on Airline near Jefferson Highway.
 Authorities said the victim was taken to a hospital in critical condition.
-Witnesses reported seeing an overturned pickup truck...
+Witnesses reported seeing an overturned pickup...

 theadvocate.com